Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Conservative Upper Confidence Bounds on Probability of Failure per Execution

-\begin{example}[nuclear reactor protection systems] Consider a nuclear reactor safety protection system that an assessor is $70\%$ confident contains no faults (i.e. PK\ref{cons_engineering_goal} with $\epsilon=0$ and $\theta=0.7$).
-Upon seeing $n$ failure-free tests, an assessor's conservative posterior confidence in the failure-rate bound $10^{-4}$ (SIL 4) is shown in Fig.~\ref{fig_example2_nuclear}, for three Bayesian models with different PKs: univariate CBI with $\epsilon=0$; CBI with doubts in the independence assumption and $\epsilon=10^{-5}$ (i.e. the baseline \ref{exp_baseline_scenario}); and CBI with doubts in independence and $\epsilon=0$. \end{example}
+\begin{example}[nuclear reactor protection systems] Consider a nuclear reactor safety protection system that an assessor is $70\%$ confident contains no faults (i.e., PK\ref{cons_engineering_goal} with $\epsilon=0$ and $\theta=0.7$).
+Upon seeing $n$ failure-free tests, an assessor's conservative posterior confidence in the pfd bound $10^{-4}$ (SIL 4) is shown in Fig.~\ref{fig_example2_nuclear}, for three Bayesian models with different PKs: univariate CBI with $\epsilon=0$, CBI with doubts in the independence assumption and $\epsilon=10^{-5}$ (i.e., the baseline Example \ref{exp_baseline_scenario}), and CBI with doubts in independence and $\epsilon=0$. \end{example}

-In addition to the observations of Example \ref{exp_baseline_scenario}, the new insight from Example \ref{exp_nuclear_scenario} concerns the benefit of believing in perfection: in contrast to Insight \ref{insight_baseline_good_news_due_to_posstive_cor}, accumulated failure-free evidence \emph{will not} eventually undermine posterior confidence in $b$.
-That is, the dotted curve in Fig.~\ref{fig_example2_nuclear} is an increasing function of $n$ that is asymptotic to the horizontal line $c=\frac{\theta}{\theta+(1-b)\phi_2}$, so it lies above the dashed curve\footnote{The asymptote is obtained by setting $\epsilon=0$ in the distribution of Fig.~\ref{fig:fig_CBInoFails_maintxt_Phi1gtTheta}, and computing $\lim\limits_{n\rightarrow\infty}P(\, X<b \mid n\mbox{ executions without failure} )$ from this.}, yet lies below the solid curve (i.e. its more conservative than the confidence from univariate CBI).
+Example \ref{exp_nuclear_scenario} highlights the benefit of the software possibly being fault-free: in contrast to Example \ref{exp_baseline_scenario}, accumulated failure-free evidence \emph{will not} eventually undermine posterior confidence in $b$.
+That is, the dotted curve in Fig.~\ref{fig_example2_nuclear} is an increasing function of $n$ that is asymptotic to the horizontal line $c=\frac{\theta}{\theta+(1-b)\phi_2}$, so it lies above the dashed curve\footnote{The asymptote is obtained by setting $\epsilon=0$ in the distribution of Fig.~\ref{fig:fig_CBInoFails_maintxt_Phi1gtTheta}, and computing $\lim\limits_{n\rightarrow\infty}P(\, X<b \mid n\mbox{ executions without failure} )$.}, yet lies below the solid curve (i.e., its more conservative than the confidence from univariate CBI).